 Georgetown University recently announced a new M.S. in Environment and Sustainability Management (MS-ESM) degree that blends business and science to prepare graduates to help their organizations positively impact the environment.

-This joint program is a partnership among the Georgetown Environment Initiative, the McDonough School of Business, and the Graduate School of Arts and Sciences, with courses specifically designed to prepare students to make a business case for sustainability efforts.
+This joint program is a partnership among the Georgetown Earth Commons Institute, the McDonough School of Business, and the Graduate School of Arts and Sciences, with courses specifically designed to prepare students to make a business case for sustainability efforts.
 The program’s co-academic directors, Maria Petrova and Vishal Agrawal, shared their vision for the MS-ESM degree and its future graduates.

 Q: Why did Georgetown decide to create this program?